mjenior/riptide/README.md

 sep: string
-    Defines what character separates entries on each line Defaults to tab (.tsv) binning : boolean
+    Defines what character separates entries on each line Defaults to tab (.tsv) rarefy : bool
+    Rarefies rounded transcript abundances to 90% of the smallest replicate Default is False level : int
+    Level by which to rarefy samples
+    Default is 100000
+binning : boolean
     Perform discrete binning of transcript abundances into quantiles OPTIONAL, not advised